IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/07_Cell Merging/00_igGrid_CellMerging_Overview.md

 ## <a id="introduction"></a> Introduction

-The feature allows users to merge the cells in a column visually or physically when they have the same value (display text).
-Enabling the feature by default will apply visually the cell merging when a column is being sorted.
-This means that if single sorting is used, when you sort a different column, the previous column loses the cell merging applied.
+The feature allows users to merge the cells in a column visually or physically based on either pre-defined or custom criteria.
+Enabling the feature will, by default, apply visual cell merging for sorted columns.
+Columns that are not sorted lose their merged states.

-Since by default cell merging is applied only on sorting, by setting the [*mergeOn*](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeOn) property to "always" the user can enable the feature to merge cells when the grid is initialized and throughout the interaction with it.
-This is useful when working with a presorted data source.
+Users can change the default behavior with the [*mergeOn*](%%jQueryApiUrl%%/ui.iggridcellmerging#options:mergeOn) property.
+Setting it to "always" enables the feature to merge cells when the grid is initialized and between operations causing it to re-render.
+This is particularly useful when working with i.e. grids bound to presorted data sources.

 #### <a id="intro-visual"></a> Visual Cell Merging

-By default when enabling Cell Merging the method by which cells in a column are merged is by a special styling as illustrated in the following screenshot.
+By default enabling Cell Merging will cause cells in sorted columns to be merged visually with styling rules as illustrated in the following screenshot.

 ![](images/igGrid_CellMerging_Visual.jpg)